sam-xl/py_trees_parser/README.md

   respectively.
 - `EmitFromFile` (`py_trees.behaviour.Behaviour`): A behavior that sets a blackboard variable given data from a file.
 Each time the behavior is ticked it will read another line from a file and set a blackboard variable.
+If all messages have been published it will continue from the beginning of the file.
 - `SaveImage` ([`py_python.behavior.Behaviour`]): Save the current image for "camera" to `perception` blackboard.
 - `SaveImageToDrive` ([`py_python.behavior.Behaviour`]): Save the current image